Background: why we are doing it

 Saphir

-With 23 children at grammar schools and 35 at fee-paying independent schools, we truly believe we have had a huge impact on these young people's lives.
+With 26 children (past, present of starting soon) at grammar schools and 59 at fee-paying independent schools, we truly believe we have had a huge impact on these young people's lives.
 Not only will they benefit from the top class academic offering of these schools being amongst the best in the country, they will also have access to excellent extra-curricular opportunities as well as the alumni contacts that such schools bring with them.

 We have worked closely with the independent schools, especially, to maximise both the number of children receiving offers and the levels of financial support available to them.
 We are so grateful to all the main local private schools for their support detailed below.
 We can truly say that all of them are committed to social mobility for Croydon children.